 You will also need to submit two passport style photos of yourself.
 For a complete list of requirements which covers most scenarios, please visit the N-600 page at USCIS.gov.

 Additionally, when you file Form N-600, you will need to pay a fee.
-According to USCIS.gov, the current cost to file Form N-600 is $1,170.
-However, you can get a fee waiver if your income is below 150% of the federal poverty level.
+Check USCIS.gov for the current cost to file Form N-600.
+You can get a fee waiver if your income is below 150% of the federal poverty level.

 If you file an N-600 and USCIS approves it, you will be issued a Certificate of Citizenship as proof of your status as a U.S. citizen.